opennetworkinglab/aether-docs/onramp/ref.rst

 OnRamp configures a set of subnets in support of a given Aether deployment.
 The following subnets are defined in ``vars/main.yml``;
-they do not typically need to be modified to deploy a blueprint.
+they do not typically need to be modified to deploy a blueprint, but can be if local circumstances dictate.
 Not shown below, subnet ``10.76.28.0/24`` is used as an exemplar for the local network throughout the OnRamp documentation.

 .. list-table::
    :widths: 20 25 50